stellarscripts/stellar_firma_transcripts/_posts/2019-07-26-stellarfirma-s1bloopers.md

 #### TIM

-"They're going to need so much oil in order to make this all work.
-You can't wrestle when you're not oiled. _[crosstalk]_ Otherwise you'll grip."
+"They're gonna need so much oil in order to make this all work.
+You can't wrestle when you're not oiled.
+Otherwise you'll grip."

 #### BEN

-_[crosstalk]_ "And meat."
+_(crosstalk)_ "And meat."

 #### TIM